mcagriaksoy/TCP-Serial-UDP-Communication-GUI/README.md

 # TCP-Serial-UDP-Communication-GUI
-PyQt Serial Communication, UDP Broadcast and TCP Server, Client Program.
+PySide6  Serial Communication, UDP Broadcast and TCP Server, Client Program.

 Each Tab has unique purpose.
 In serial Tab, you can send data to hardware in ascii or hex format.